AMD RX 7800 XT vs RX 8800 XT

 AMD RX 7800 XT

-A mid-to-high-end RDNA 3 graphics card released in 2023, designed for 1440p and high-refresh gaming with strong 4K capability at lower settings.
+A mid-to-high-end RDNA 3 graphics card released in 2023, designed for 1440p high-refresh gaming and capable 4K gaming.
+Features 60 compute units and 20GB GDDR6 memory.

 RDNA 3